Save on an Electrical Installation Condition Report (EICR)

 There are five main things your electrician will do when performing an EICR:

-What does it mean as a landlord?
+What does it mean for landlords?

-As a landlord, you're responsible for the safety of the electrics throughout the property – this includes the installation itself and any electrical appliances you've provided.
-You'll need to make sure these are safe when a new tenant moves in and maintained for the duration of their tenancy.
-You may know this document as an Electrical Safety Certificate, but please check to ensure it meets the current legal requirements.
+As a landlord, you're responsible for the safety of the electrics throughout the property.
+This includes the installation itself and any electrical appliances you've provided.
+You'll need to make sure these are safe when a new tenant moves in – and also safe for the duration of their tenancy.

 If you don't, you could face fines of up to £30,000 and your insurance could be invalidated.
 Banning orders may also be brought for serious or repeated offences.